lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 No people have returned so far.
 The last one who called in a disappearance was [[Snorre]]

 Suddenly the door opens, a human male hurriedly enters, looks around and moves towards us.
 Visibly upset.
+Renons

 # Loot: